GOTODOCO-io/About/README.md

 # Welcome to GOTODOCO

-# Welcome to GOTODOCS
-A central GOTO and a Source of Truth [SoT] for popular supporting files and content.

 ## About
 We are proudly part of the GOTODOCO team.
 Think of us like the information.
 Use us for information sources and references.
 And GOTODOCO is the creation and doing part.